 Additional metabolic steps are unnecessary

-The dependency on other nutrients is minimalized
+The dependency on other nutrients is minimalised

 The coenzyme forms are sometimes produced in a cleaner and purer way than their isolated alternatives (e.g. vitamin B6)

-Vitamin B Complex and Coenzyme
+Vitamin B Complex and Coenzymes

 Here is an overview of the artificial forms and bioavailable coenzyme forms: